textpattern/textpattern.github.io/setup/installing-the-software.md

 category: Setup and Configuration
 published: true
 title: Installing the software
-description: From download to log in: a complete guide to installing Textpattern.
+description: From download to log in — a complete guide to installing Textpattern.
 ---

 # Installing Textpattern